realeroberto/bashlets/README.md

 That's all!

-To run the test unit, you need Sam Stephenson's [Bash Automated Testing System](https://github.com/sstephenson/bats).
-Then run:
+To run the test suite:

         $ make test

-If you want to check for proper programming, install [ShellCheck](https://www.shellcheck.net/) and do
+If you want to check for proper programming:

         $ make check